 I’m a population health scientist who studies pain, disability, and opioid use in the United States.
-I’m particularly interested in the intended and unintended consequences of policies aiming to address nonmedical opioid use and opioid-related overdose, as well as their implications for racial/ethnic and socioeconomic disparities.
+I’m particularly interested in the intended and unintended consequences of policies aiming to address opioid-related harms, as well as their implications for racial/ethnic and socioeconomic disparities in health.
 My research also works to explain demographic trends in disability and the pathways underlying educational disparities in disability incidence.
 In a new line of research, I’m examining the use of opioids to manage cancer-related pain.
-To do this work, I draw on perspectives and methods from health services research, demography, and sociology.
+To do this work, I draw on perspectives and methods from health services research, epidemiology, and sociology.

 I received my joint PhD in Health Services Organization & Policy and Sociology from the University of Michigan in May 2020.
-I was a predoctoral trainee at Michigan’s Population Studies Center in the Institute for Social Research.
+I was an NIA-funded predoctoral trainee at Michigan’s Population Studies Center in the Institute for Social Research.

 Prior to graduate school, I studied the cognitive and social dimensions of climate change, first as a DAAD Scholar at Berlin’s Max Planck Institute for Human Development, and then as a Henry Luce Scholar at Vietnam’s Ministry of Science and Technology.